 States that are concerned about the “Swiss cheese benefits” that short-term plans provide are already moving to limit them with regulatory authority that was not changed by the new federal rule.
 In California SB 910, a bill introduced by State Senator Ed Hernandez (D-West Covina) to prohibit the sale of short-term plans, has passed the California Senate and is awaiting a vote on the State Assembly floor, reports California Healthline.
 The bill would prohibit insurers from selling plans that provide less than 12 months of coverage.
-Hernandez said in a statement in response to the final rule, “We can’t go back to the days before the ACA when you could be denied care completely or go into financial ruin because of this care.”

 $900,000 in Unexpected Medical Debt